 Even at 7:30pm the night is hot.
 That’s what happens when you go barbecuing somewhere in the South Pacific in the middle of summer.
 You can almost taste the grilled chicken from the remnant fumes simmering off the grill.
 Dinner is served!

 Five hours later at about 12:30am I hear a car pull up to the driveway with a loud car door thud seconds later.
-The brakes, oh how those brakes squeak, reminding us to replace.
+The brakes, oh how those brakes squeak, reminded us to replace them.
 I rush downstairs and ask Dad if everything is OK.
 He pulls out a little plastic vile, starts to jiggle it back and forth, and reveals a prideful grin.

 “What’s that Dad?”
 I ask incredulously.

 “This son, is a site to see!” as he opens up the vile and pulls out a piece of gauze.
 “Come look closer.”
 As I inched my way closer to the vile I noticed something long and grey.
 “This son is a once inch steel bristle from the steel brush we used to clean the grill!
 It was lodged in my throat!”

 “Holy sh*t Dad!
 You weren’t kidding when you said you needed to go to the ER.”

 “Nope.”
 My dad then proceeded to carefully lay the metal bristle back on the cotton gauze, and back into the vile.
 Like saving a bullet from a bullet wound, Dad will always save this thorn.

 Many of us really thought he was faking his injury because of his demeanor.
 It was almost surreal how calmly he excused himself from the picnic table.

 If you had an inch long metal bristle piercing the front side of your throat, and couldn’t swallow, what would you do?
 Would you be able to stay calm under the pressure of the situation?
 Or would you be screaming your head off and freaking out?
 I’ve had contact lenses disappear into the back or the bottom of my eye sockets before.
 That instantly puts me in a frenzy.